-Transparency in hiring practices and wage setting is a hot topic in 2022.
+Transparency in hiring practices and wage setting was a hot topic in 2022 and even hotter in 2023.
 Currently, 21 states have salary history bans and 8 have laws requiring the sharing of salary ranges.
 Local municipalities and cities can also have specific guidelines.
-On June 8, 2022, Microsoft announced new salary range transparency guidelines being implemented no later than
+On June 8, 2022, Microsoft announced new salary range transparency guidelines being implemented no later than January 2023.

-commitments to advance pay equity, which includes a proposed regulation that prohibits the use of salary history for federal employees.
+Additionally, in early 2023, the Biden administration made good on their commitments to advance pay equity, by enacting transparency regulation that prohibited the use of salary history for federal employees.
 As states, localities, the government, and now more employers implement salary transparency laws and policies, job searchers should be crystal clear on how these changes could impact their job search.
 These changes could directly impact your salary.

 In the early 90s, I was working as a compensation analyst for a large hospital.
 Back then, salary ranges were NEVER published.
 Discussing salary in the workplace was banned, prohibited, or discouraged in most workplaces.
 Candidates were always expected to provide their salary at their last job, which would often limit the offer at their new job.
 I worked endlessly to survey other hospitals, trying to keep wages somewhat competitive and subtly correct pay inequities created by managers offering salaries indiscriminately.
 The desired candidate could often be paid more than a similarly experienced coworker.
 Men could often be paid more than women in the same jobs because they were the 'primary wage earner'.
 Pay inequities were unfortunately common.